expliot-framework/expliot/docs/tests/can.rst

 to have test case for security researchers to be able to analyse CAN enabled devices.

+It uses `socketscan`_ as of now.
+You need to have a physical CAN interface on your system which is connected to the CANBus or for testing you can use a simulator and `socketscan`_ as a virtual can interface.

 can.generic.readcan
 -------------------

 This test reads and shows the data on the CANBus.
-It uses `socketscan`_ as of now.
-You need to have a CAN interface on your system which is connected to the CANBus or for testing you can use a simulator and `socketscan`_ a virtual can interface.
-In future version, we will add more capabilities and support for interfacing with different CAN analysis hardware.

 **Usage details**